AMKID -- a large KID-based camera at the APEX telescope

 \section{Laboratory instrument characterization}

 Before deployment at the telescope, the instrument was extensively tested in laboratory environment.
 Performed measurements and analysis include optical quality and alignment, instrument sensitivity, and stability, among others.
 A dedicated experimental setup was built to mimic the instrument operational conditions.
-The system includes a mechanical structure to tilt the instrument, equivalent to 60-90~deg of elevation at telescope; a wire scanner to generate small signals over a cold background load;and a broad band photonic continuous wave signal generator mounted on a X-Y stage allowing for beam characterization of the system, as described in \cite{Reyes_2023}. \\ Of particular interest is the wire scanner device, presented in section \ref{DataProcessing}.
+The system includes a mechanical structure to tilt the instrument, equivalent to 60-90~deg of elevation at telescope; a wire scanner to generate small signals over a cold background load; and a broad band photonic continuous wave signal generator mounted on a X-Y stage allowing for beam characterization of the system, as described in \cite{Reyes_2023}. \\ Of particular interest is the wire scanner device, presented in Sect. \ref{DataProcessing}.
 It consist of two small wires that moves against the sky background.
 Position of the wires is accurately record using Precision Time Protocol (PTP) over Ethernet and synchronized with data acquisition.